Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us29/04.tests-and-implementation/Readme.md

 ## 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Checks if the isCompleted boolean of the entry object has been set to true, indicating that the entry has been successfully marked as completed.

 	@Test
     public void testMarkEntryAsCompleted_Success() {